All Episodes

 The White House wants a guilty verdict.

-Oh, I'm having a metal block again on something I was gonna uh point out about.
+Oh, I'm having a metal block again.

-Oh MSNBC has put pictures of Trayvon Martin's dead body on the internet.
+Oh, MSNBC has put pictures of Trayvon Martin's dead body on the internet.

 I got an email.

-I have been many this is what I've been meaning to mention to you for 25 minutes.
+This is what I've been meaning to mention to you for 25 minutes.

 It just slipped my mind.

-I think it was one of the I think it was Coco Jr. at the website that sent the thing to me.
+I think it was one of the, I think it was Coco Jr. at the website that sent the thing to me.

 There are riots to be had here.

-You know, I read the uh the uh email in every break here, and I don't often print them out and read them to you.
+And I don't often print them out and read them to you.

-I just I summarize them.
+I summarize them.

-I I got a couple of emails from people who are a little appalled.
+I got a couple of emails from people who are a little appalled.

 They said they were appalled that I would speak so openly and acceptingly of riots.